Death of Anatoly Klyan: Death

+Aftermath

+The Russian Foreign Ministry released a statement saying Klyan's death "has again showed convincingly that the security forces of Ukraine clearly do not want to de-escalate the conflict in the east of the country and block the truce instead," and accused Ukraine of deliberately endangering the lives of Russian journalists.
+Ukrainian prosecutors announced that they would begin an investigation into the incident.
+Both sides were accused of having violated a 10-day cease-fire, which had been set to expire at 10:00pm the next day.

-He was interred at the Troyekurovskoye Cemetery in Moscow with several colleagues who also died in Ukraine in 2014 while reporting.
+Klyan was interred at the Troyekurovskoye Cemetery in Moscow with several colleagues who also died in Ukraine in 2014 while reporting.
 The other journalists buried there are Andrey Stenin, Igor Kornelyuk, and Anton Voloshin.
 Klyan's death was part of a series of journalist deaths in Ukraine.
 He was the fifth journalist that was killed in the region in 2014.
 VGTRK lost two journalists and a technician in another incident in Luhansk on June 17.

-Klyan's death, along with other journalists in Ukraine, has caused anger in Moscow, as Moscow has condemned the attacks on it journalists there.
+Klyan's death, along with other journalists in Ukraine, caused anger in Moscow, as Moscow has condemned the attacks on it journalists there.
 Klyan's death also was part of a violation of the Ukrainian-declared ceasefire.
 Ukrainian soldiers were blamed by the Russian foreign ministry for the attack that occurred.
 The Russian foreign ministry demanded an investigation into the assault and attack.
 They demanded a punishment for the ones responsible for everything that happened.

-Reactions

 Irina Bokova, director-general of UNESCO, said, "I condemn the murder of Anatoly Klyan.
 I call on the authorities to conduct an investigation into the murder and bring to account those responsible.

 Journalists covering events in Ukraine must have an opportunity to fulfill their professional duty, which is to provide citizens with unbiased information and promote news-based discussions without any fear for their own lives."

+According to a BBC News analysis by Stephen Ennis Klyan's employer has in its reports about Ukraine "sought to further demonise and dehumanise the Ukrainian army".